 What is a Nonfiction Book Editor and What Do They Do?

-The nonfiction book editor’s role can also include researching the author’s topic, checking for factual accuracy, and looking for logical consistency or contradictions in the material.
+The editor’s role can also include researching the author’s topic, checking for factual accuracy, and looking for logical consistency or contradictions in the material.

 Understand the Difference Between a Copy Editor and a Nonfiction Book Editor

 The main difference between a copy editor and a nonfiction book editor is scope.
 A copy editor detects mistakes, checks flow and edits for consistency.
-The job of the nonfiction book editor is to provide guidance with structure, development, tone, style, clarity of message and accessibility.
+The job of the proofreader is to provide guidance with structure, development, tone, style, clarity of message and accessibility.

 Often, research is involved, and the book is geared toward the target market in a way that would be more appealing.